 BeaufortCoastal South Carolina

 A patriotic city with a strong military presence, historic Beaufort, SC dates back to 1711.
 This Low Country, small town is on the mainland, tucked between Port Royal Sound and St Helena Sound.
 Port Royal harbor is the deepest natural harbor on the Atlantic Coast.
 At low tide, beautiful sandbars are scattered throughout the Beaufort River exposing oyster beds and marshland.
 The tide variation during the spring tides are among the greatest along the Atlantic Coast.
 Money Magazine named Beaufort, South Carolina as one of 6 Terrific Towns on the Water.
 We agree for many reasons and find this historic city to be one of the happiest seaside towns to consider when searching for Beaufort SC neighborhoods in a South Carolina coastal community.
-Here's a quick look at the Beaufort SC home pricing trend over the last two years:

 MORE ABOUT BEAUFORT:

 Before the Civil War, Beaufort was considered one of the wealthiest towns in the United States reflected by the antebellum mansions and historic plantation homes that make up Low Country real estate.
 Providing a delightful quality of life, Beaufort sports unspoiled areas along the marshes are natural habitats for egrets, blue herons, dolphins and even an occasional alligator sunning on the river banks.
 A large deer population adds to the wildlife sharing the islands.
 The Sea Islands are popular for crabbing, fishing, and shrimping as seen in the movie Forrest Gump, filmed in Beaufort.
 The heritage and descendants of the Gullah culture still remain on the Sea Islands.